pushrocks/smartsocket/README.md

 import * as smartsocket from "smartsocket";
 import * as q from q // q is a promise library

-// The smartsocket listens on a port and can receive new socketconnection requests. let mySmartsocket = new smartsocket.Smartsocket({
+// The "Smartsocket" listens on a port and can receive new "SocketConnection" requests. let mySmartsocket = new smartsocket.Smartsocket({
     port: 3000 // the port smartsocket will listen on });

-// A socket role can be referenced by SocketFunctions.
+// A "SocketRole" can be referenced by "SocketFunction"s.
-// All SocketRequests carry authentication data for a specific role.
+// All "SocketRequest"s carry authentication data for a specific "SocketRole".
-// SocketFunctions now which roles are allowed to execute them let mySocketRole = new smartsocket.SocketRole({
+// "SocketFunction"s know which "SocketRole"s are allowed to execute them let mySocketRole = new smartsocket.SocketRole({
     name: "someRoleName",
     passwordHash: "someHashedString"
 });

-// A SocketFunction executes a referenced function and passes in any data of the corresponding request.
+// A "SocketFunction" executes a referenced function and passes in any data of the corresponding "SocketRequest".
-// The referenced function must return a promise and resolve with any data
+// The referenced function must return a promise and resolve with data of type any.
-// Any request will be carries a unique identifier.
+// Any "SocketRequest" carries a unique identifier.
 If the referenced function's promise resolved any passed on argument will be returned to the requesting party let testSocketFunction1 = new smartsocket.SocketFunction({
     funcName:"testSocketFunction1",
     funcDef:(data) => {